HtunHtun97/robot-market/README.md

 # Robot Market

 This is an e-commerce site for you to buy robots.
-The homepage should display a list of robots for people to browse, where on the right side of the screen should display a cart that show a list of selected robots.
+The homepage displays a list of robots for people to browse, where on the right side of the screen displays a cart that show a list of selected robots.

-Please read the instructions and FAQ below before begin.

 ## Features